nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/one-step-validation-flow-based-on-lifecycle-only/implement-the-validation-logic.md

 The validation automation chain will be used by the users with validationWorkflow_validation permission, to approve the document.
 It will:

-*   change the lifecycle state of the document,
+*   Change the lifecycle state of the document,
-*   update the validation date property on the document,
+*   Update the validation date property on the document,
-*   log a "Spelling review achieved" on the document audit trail.
+*   Log a "Document_Validated" on the document audit trail.

 In this step, we will just create this chain, not adding anything to call it, neither a user action nor an event handler.
 Actually, the chain will be called if the user "accepts" the document's approval.

 {{#> panel heading='To implement the validation chain:'}}
-1. [Create the automation chain]({{page space='studio' page='use-content-automation'}}) whose operations and parameters are given below.
+[Create the automation chain]({{page space='studio' page='use-content-automation'}}) whose operations and parameters are given below.
 Don't bind it to any button or event handler, just create the chain.
 {{/panel}}

+**Automation chain ID**
+ID will be "validationWorkflow_validate".

-**Validation chain parameters**
+**Automation chain parameters**

 <div class="table-scroll">
 <table class="hover">